ckan/ckan/doc/data-viewer.rst

 * ``atom``
 * ``rss``

+The types of resources that are loaded in an iframe can be specified in the CKAN config file.
+See :ref:`_ckan_preview_loadable` for more information.

 Viewing structured data: the Data Explorer
 ------------------------------------------

+.. versionadded:: 2.0
+   the ``recline_preview`` extension is new in CKAN 2.0.

 .. versionchanged:: 2.0
-   The ``recline_preview`` extension did not exist in previous versions of CKAN.
-The ability to embed Recline previews is not supported in the current version of CKAN.
+   The ability to embed data explorer previews in external sites is not supported in CKAN 2.0.

 **Configuration required:** The ``recline_preview`` extension must be added to ``ckan.plugins`` in your CKAN configuration file.